excitement-engineer/graphql-iso-date/README.md

 LocalDateTime is a representation of a full date with a local time, viewed as a combination of **LocalDate** and **LocalTime**.

 This scalar does not represent a time-zone.
 Instead, it is a description of the date, as used for birthdays for example, combined with the local time as seen on a wall clock.
-It can be used to represent the moment that the new year begins for example.
 It cannot represent an instant on the time-line.

 LocalDateTime is encoded encoded as a concatenation of the string encoding of **LocalDate** and **LocalTime** in the format `<LocalDate>T<LocalTime>`, where `T` represents a delimiter separating the date and time.